Selling Guide: How to Sell Your Property in Marbella

 Professional marketing typically includes:

-- Social media promotion across globally recognised channels
+• Social media promotion across internationally recognised channels

-- Property tours published on platforms like YouTube
+• Property tours published on platforms such as YouTube

 Open house events:

-Consider organising an open house for large-volume viewings.
-This is a great way to have your property recognised through advertising and word-of-mouth.
+Consider organising an open house to generate a higher volume of viewings.
+This can help your property gain visibility through advertising and word of mouth.

 Before any marketing:

-The house must be physically prepared.
+The property must be physically prepared.
 Ensure the house is immaculately presented for photographs and videos.
-If there is any work being done on the property, this must be finished before any marketing actions take place.
+If any work is being carried out on the property, it should be completed before any marketing begins.

 5. Viewings to Sell a Property in Marbella

-Property viewings are imperative to the sale process as they give people a natural feel for the property.
+Property viewings are essential to the sales process, as they allow buyers to get a natural feel for the home.

 Before the first viewing:

-- Let your agent know what you love most about the property
+• Tell your agent what you love most about the property

-- Highlight the elements you would like them to emphasise during viewings
+• Highlight the features you would like them to emphasise during viewings

-- Run through the property with your agent so they know everything about it
+• Walk through the property with your agent so they know it thoroughly

 Flexibility is key:

 Give your agent as much flexibility as possible with viewings.
-You never know when a high-potential buyer will come, so allowing flexible viewing times means a higher chance of receiving an offer.
+You never know when a high-potential buyer may appear, so allowing flexible viewing times increases the chance of receiving an offer.

 Why you should not attend viewings:

-- As the homeowner, you are emotionally connected to your property and could over-enthusiastically sell the house
+• As the homeowner, you are emotionally connected to your property and may try too hard to sell it

-- You could overwhelm potential buyers with irrelevant information
+• You may overwhelm potential buyers with information that is not relevant to them

-- Potential buyers won't feel comfortable expressing concerns if you are present
+• Potential buyers may not feel comfortable expressing concerns if you are present

-- Your agent is trained to show and sell a house professionally
+• Your agent is trained to present and sell the property professionally

 What buyers look for:

 Serious buyers often request second viewings — ideally at different times of day, such as in the evening.
-Second visits give them a new perspective and help confirm if the property feels right.
-Buyers also often drive around the communities independently to get a real sense of the area and atmosphere.
+A second visit gives them a new perspective and helps confirm whether the property feels right.
+Buyers also often drive around the community independently to get a real sense of the area and atmosphere.

-For villas, buyers focus less on price per square meter and more on:
+For villas, buyers focus less on price per square metre and more on:

 6. Negotiation with the Property Buyer

-During this phase, your agent's knowledge and experience come to the fore.
-Your agent will present offers from potential buyers and provide feedback on all viewings.
+During this phase, your agent's knowledge and experience become especially important.
+Your agent will present offers from potential buyers and provide feedback from all viewings.

 Evaluating offers:

-A good agent will not obligate you to accept a specific offer but rather guide you through your options and offer professional advice.
-Remember that the highest offer is not always the best offer — the most serious, prepared buyer often represents a safer transaction.
+A good agent will not pressure you to accept a specific offer but will guide you through your options and offer professional advice.
+Remember that the highest offer is not always the best one — the most serious and prepared buyer often represents the safer transaction.

 Important considerations:

-Before accepting any offers, establish the complete inventory and all property information.
-If agreeing to complete any works before the sale (such as building a home cinema), establish a clear budget agreed upon by the buyer to avoid misunderstandings.
+Before accepting any offer, make sure the inventory and all relevant property information are fully established.
+If you agree to complete any works before the sale, such as building a home cinema, set a clear budget approved by the buyer to avoid misunderstandings.

 Typical timeline:

-- Offer negotiation: Can take a few days, a week, or even months
+• Offer negotiation: from a few days to several weeks or even months

-- Total from offer to notary: Approximately 3 months (can be faster or slower if both parties agree)
+• Total from offer to notary: around 3 months, although it can be faster or slower if both parties agree

 7. Contract Signing Process

-Once you and your agent have revised the offers and made a decision, the contract signing phase begins.
+Once you and your agent have reviewed the offers and made a decision, the contract-signing phase begins.

 Reservation contract:

-Your agent prepares a reservation contract including all agreed-upon terms.
-This is usually about 1% of the purchase price and takes the property off the market.
-The reservation fee is normally non-refundable but is subject to legal and technical due diligence — if checks uncover a serious issue, the buyer can get it back.
+Your agent prepares a reservation contract including all agreed terms.
+The reservation amount is usually around 1% of the purchase price and takes the property off the market.
+The reservation fee is normally non-refundable, but it is usually subject to legal and technical due diligence — if checks uncover a serious issue, the buyer can recover it.

 Important note:

 A reservation is not the strongest guarantee.
-If another buyer comes with a much higher offer, it's technically possible to return the reservation and accept the other deal.
-This is why buyers are motivated to move quickly to the private contract.
+If another buyer appears with a much higher offer, it is technically possible to return the reservation and accept the other deal.
+This is one reason buyers are often motivated to move quickly to the private contract.

 Private purchase contract:

-Following the reservation, the buyer signs a private contract and makes a payment equalling 10% of the purchase price.
+Following the reservation, the buyer signs a private contract and makes a payment equal to 10% of the purchase price.
 This deposit is typically non-refundable under normal circumstances.

 This is a binding contract between both parties:

-- If you (the seller) terminate the sale, you must return double the 10% deposit to the buyer
+• If you, as the seller, withdraw from the sale, you must return double the 10% deposit to the buyer

-- If the buyer pulls out, they lose their deposit
+• If the buyer withdraws, they lose their deposit

-The contract is subject to legal and technical due diligence.
-If either reveals serious negative results, the buyer may be entitled to terminate and be reimbursed without penalties.
+The contract is usually subject to legal and technical due diligence.
+If either reveals serious negative findings, the buyer may be entitled to terminate the contract and recover the deposit without penalties.

-We recommend hiring a lawyer for this stage to revise contracts and ensure everything proceeds smoothly.
+We recommend hiring a lawyer at this stage to review the contracts and ensure everything proceeds smoothly.

 8. Due Diligence Checks

 Buyers typically conduct three types of due diligence before or during the contract phase.
-Being prepared for these helps speed up the sale.
+Being prepared for them helps speed up the sale.

 1. Legal due diligence: